Patient education: Cervical cancer screening (Beyond the Basics)

 ●You have had Pap tests on a regular basis in the past

-- You have had at least three normal Pap tests (or two tests with combination Pap and HPV test) in the past 10 years, with the most recent in the past five years
+●You have had at least three normal Pap tests in a row (or two tests with combination Pap and HPV test) over the past 10 years, with the most recent within the past five years

 After hysterectomy — Women who have had a total hysterectomy (your uterus and cervix were removed) do not need a Pap test, unless: